Biofuel: Overview, Definition, Types, Process, Examples, and Limitations

 • Biofuels are environmentally benign since they lower the likelihood of global warming.

-• The life cycle is hampered by it.
+• The life cycle of organisms is hampered by it.

-• Cost of labour and the enormous storage space needed.
+• The cost of labour and the enormous storage space needed make it expensive.

-• More water usage, particularly in dry climates.
+• More water usage, particularly in dry climates which makes it hard to use for some tough climatic conditions.

 • The demand for agricultural land rises as a result of the generation of biofuels from biomass.